Cornelius E. Ryan: Korean War

 He visited frontline areas on daily basis with South Korean counterpart and toured the battle lines, training centers, and other installations to evaluate personally the effect of KMAG's programs on ROKA units in the field.
 Ryan supervised all aspects of ROKA military organization and administration, from the induction and training of soldiers, to the formation and equipping of new units, to their employment on the battlefield.
 He restarted the pre-war program of sending Koreans to the United States for basic and advance infantry and artillery training.
 Ryan also closely monitored Operation Rat Killer led by ROKA command.

 When Ryan arrived in Korea, KMAG had 920 officers and men assigned to it and by September 1951, Ryan supervised 1,308 advisors.
 He later increased the number of KMAG advisors to the total strength of 1,812 personnel by January 1952.
 Altogether, 499,751 trainees passed through the KMAG Replacement Training Center system from July 1950 through August 1953.

 Under his leadership, KMAG transformed into a first-class military training and advisory mission.
 Under his experienced direction, KMAG then inaugurated a series of training and organizational reforms that laid the basis for a Korean Army capable of fighting the Chinese on more equal terms.
 Ryan served in Korea until mid-May 1953, when he was succeeded by Brigadier General Gordon B. Rogers.
-For his service with KMAG, Ryan was decorated with his second Army Distinguished Service Medal and also received Order of Military Merit Ulchi with gold star and Order of Military Merit Taiguk with silver star by the Republic of Korea.
+For his service with KMAG, Ryan was decorated with his second Army Distinguished Service Medal and also received Order of Military Merit (South Korea) Ulchi with gold star and Order of Military Merit (South Korea) Taiguk with silver star by the Republic of Korea.
 He was promoted to major general in November 1952.